Last surviving 9/11 rescue dog honored with birthday celebration

 BarkPost says they are a company dedicated to making dogs happy.
 And it sure seems for Bretagne they did just that.

-It was a special day in New York City for both Bretagne and Corliss.
+It was a special day in New York City for both Bretagne and her owner and handler Denise Corliss.
 It was a busy day for the pair, too.

 Bretagne was whisked throughout the city and given the hero treatment.
 It started with a limo at the airport and then a suite over looking Central Park at 1 Hotel.

 Bretagne was then taken to see a personalized billboard in Times Square displaying a happy birthday message.
 She even received the doggie \"Key to the City\" presented by Hudson River Parks.

 At the end of the adventure, her former teammates on search and rescue organization Texas Task Force 1 greeted Bretagne with a surprise party.
 Her happiness was evident by her big smile and when she went over to her pile of gifts and grabbed the bag of treats that were presumably for her.

 Bretagne not only served at Ground Zero, but BarkPost explained she also helped with search and rescue in New Orleans after Hurricane Katrina.

 At 16 years old, she is now retired.
 Bretagne spends her days volunteering at school programs that help children learn to read.